sbodmer/TinyRCP/README.md

     org/tinyrcp/example
     app/

+## Components
+Each component must be composed of

+- A factory
+- A plugin
+- A  jar containing the classes, libraries and resources of the component

+Each component is attached to a

+- Category
+- Family

+### Factories
+The factory is the entry point of you component/plugin.
+Each factory will be instantiated when the application is started

+The factory must implement the interface

+    org.tinyrcp.TinyFactory

+Here are some description of the TinyFactory interface

+#### public String getFactoryCategory();
+Determine the category of the plugin (gui, ...)

+    PLUGIN_CATEGORY_PANEL
+        For visual components

+#### public String getFactoryFamily();
+Determine the family within the category

+    PLUGIN_FAMILY_CONTAINER
+        Visual panel containers (contains other component)

+    PLUGIN_FAMILY_PANEL
+        A basic visual panel

+#### public TinyPlugin newPlugin(Object argument);
+Return the new plugin instance

+    The passed argument can be specific for each factory

+### Plugin
+Each factory will produce a plugin instance when needed

+## Jar
+To add a plugin simply create a jar files in the /lib/ext folder with the manifest entry

+    Tiny-Factory: {full qualified class name of the factory}

+The class must implement the interface below

+    org.tinyrcp.TinyFactory

 ## Application boot
 The entry point of your app should be loaded by the default class loader (for